-There is a strong correlation between the upper lumbar spine and thigh pain; and it moves in both directions via the femoral and superior cluneal nerves on the one hand, and the psoas muscle on the other, making it often difficult to decide which is chicken and what is egg.
+There is a strong correlation between upper lumbar thigh pain; the lower back and leg are intimately connected; and it moves in both directions via the femoral and superior cluneal nerves on the one hand, and the psoas muscle on the other, making it often difficult to decide which is chicken and what is egg.

 The superior cluneal nerves emerge from the L1, L2 and L3 nerve roots; the posterior rami for anatomical boffins, whereas the femoral originates from the anterior fibres of L2, L3 and L4.

 Between the two, the nerves supply the skin of the upper part of the buttock, the side of the upper leg, the front of the thigh and the groin.

 This may not interest you particularly but you have upper low back pain, radiating to the buttock and the thigh.

 This complex scenario may be further complicated by hip conditions; for example a hip dysplasia or impingement syndrome frequently causes uppert thigh and groin pain, quite independent of what is happening in the lumbar spine.

 Furthermore, the sacroiliac joint syndrome often also causes buttock and groin pain.